chenhsong/ichen-server-config/README.md

 # iChen&reg; System 4.1 Server Configuration UI

 Language: TypeScript 2.7 or above
-Framework: Angular 5.2 or above
+Framework: Angular 6.0 or above
+Major Packages: Bootstrap 4

 This is a web application that allows configuration of an iChen&reg; System Server.